About

 Instructions

-1. Slice day-old, dry bread into 1″ cubes.
-Place bread in the bottom of a greased 9×13 casserole dish.
+• Slice bread: Slice day-old, dry bread into 1" cubes.
+Place bread in the bottom of a greased 9×13 inch casserole dish.
 Add just about all of the berries, leaving a few out to top with (or simply add more to top).

-2. In a large bowl, whisk together eggs, egg whites, maple syrup and milk until combined.
+• Make custard: In a large bowl, whisk together eggs, egg whites, maple syrup, milk and vanilla extract until combined.
 Pour the egg mixture over top of the bread in the casserole dish, making sure to press the bread down so that all of the pieces have been soaked.
 Add more berries to the top, filling in any holes you see.

 *If time allows, leave the bread out one day in advance to dry out the bread.
 You can also slice the bread, preheat oven to 275ºF and toast bread slices for about 3-4 minutes before cutting into 1″ cubes.